 Employment contract and salary

-• We are contractually obligated to insure an employee/employee.
+- We are contractually obliged to insure an employee/ temporary worker.
 We share personal data with our insurance company/companies.
-We apply a statutory retention period of 7 years after the end of employment.
+In doing so, we apply a statutory retention period of 7 years after the end of employment.

-• If we apply for a work permit so that someone can work in the Netherlands, we share personal data with government agencies and implementing bodies.
+- If we apply for a work permit so that someone can work in the Netherlands, we share personal data with government agencies and implementing bodies.
 We have a statutory retention period of 7 years after the end of your employment.

 Career development and assessment